 Ability to Accurately Predict Future Product Needs

-Newer, less established businesses may find it difficult to forecast how many units they will need from a particular vendor.
+Newer, less established businesses may find forecasting how many units they need from a particular vendor challenging.
 Unless a company can refer to past information about their product requirements for a year or more, it’s best to use a standard purchase order.

 Invoice and Order Matching

 However, Company C wants to make monthly purchases from Company B for just six months.
-In this case, the best legal agreement to accommodate Company C’s transaction would be a standard purchase order.
+A standard purchase order would be the best legal agreement to accommodate Company C’s transaction.

 Blanket Purchase Order Sample

-Below, you can download a blanket purchase order template that just needs to be filled out and signed by the parties involved to make it a legally binding contract.
+Below, you can download a blanket purchase order template that the parties involved must fill out and sign to make it a legally binding contract.